Forcepoint/fp-pta-ansible-virtualbox/README.md

   Defaults to the publicly available one for rpms.
   Can override to use Artifactory remote repository.
 * virtualbox_version: The major version of VirtualBox to install.
-* virtualbox_user: The user to which will run VirtualBox.
+* virtualbox_user: The user which will run VirtualBox.
   Defaults to 'jenkins' as this role was intended to run through CI/CD.

 ## Dependencies